 There’s a difference between programming Rust and being involved in the Rust project.
 For me, the difference is that project work somewhat goes above the sphere of your personal projects.
 Rust Berlin, I wouldn’t consider a part of my project work.
 Helping other people out with my experiences, I do.
 Shortly after the 1.0 release, Steve contacted me whether I want to take part in the newly formed community team.

-Your path into Rust might be different to mine!
+Your path into Rust will definitely be different to mine!
 So next, I’d like to tell you why I am still around.
 And that’s because I think the Rust project gets a lot of things right.
 Some of these things weren’t always right and there’s always things that need to be fixed.
 A previous draft of this text had included some of the things that were broken.
 I decided to remove them, because they are fixed.
 For me, Rust - the project - is based on a couple of things:

 A friend once told me that I see problems everywhere.
 And she’s right.
 But a stated problem is something you can work on.
 The Rust project, over the last years, has found a good working scheme in which problems are stated, inspected and subsequently fixed.
 I like that.
 And for me personally, that means my problems are taken seriously.
 My part of the trade is that I take all of the other problems with seriousness and allow them to have room.